openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 ### Dedicated GPU Runners

-Eighteen runners with GPU capabilities are available to all repositories in the OpenVINO organisation's GitHub Actions.
+Eighteen runners with GPU capabilities (both integrated and discrete, iGPU and dGPU) are available to all repositories in the OpenVINO organisation's GitHub Actions.
-Both integrated GPUs (iGPU) and discrete GPUs (dGPU) are available.

-These runners are virtual machines with Ubuntu 22.04.
-They have the following specifications:
+These runners are virtual machines with Ubuntu 22.04 and have the following specifications:

 * CPU: i9-12900k
 * All of them have iGPU (UHD 770 Graphics)
 * Twelve of them have iGPU (UHD 770 Graphics) and dGPU (Arc A770)

-These runners could be selected using labels provided in the `runs-on` field in a job configuration.
+These runners may be selected using labels provided in the `runs-on` field in a job configuration.
 The available labels are:
 * `gpu` - encapsulates all the 18 runners
 * `igpu` - encapsulates all the 18 runners as all of them have iGPU
 * `dgpu` - encapsulates 12 runners that have dGPU

-An example `GPU Tests` job that uses the `gpu` label:
+Here is an example, a `GPU Tests` job that uses the `gpu` label and runs on any available GPU runner:
 ```yaml
   GPU:
     name: GPU Tests